 Small party favor toys that would fit inside the eggs (tattoos, necklaces, squishy bugs, balls, bubbles, confetti, rings, etc)

+STEP 1.
 Using an Xacto razor saw (adults only please!), saw across the egg ½-3/4 inches from the pointed top straight across the egg.
 Discard the removed egg point and dust off any particulate from sawing.
 Repeat for the number of eggs you wish to make.

 Place a cut egg in a dye cup.
 Roll is around to fully cover with dye.
 When the color is to your liking, remove and place the egg with the cut side down on the prepared baking sheet to fully dry; eggs may be placed in the dye a second time after dry to deepen the color.
 Repeat to dye any other eggs.

+STEP 3.
 When the eggs are dry (be sure to wipe out any dye inside the eggs with a paper towel before proceeding), add some confetti and trinkets inside the dyed egg.

-Make a thin line of glue around the outside cut edge of the egg (I like to paint it on with the small brush); place a tissue paper circle over the top of the opening of the egg allowing equal amounts of tissue paper to extend around the opening.
+STEP 4: Make a thin line of glue around the outside cut edge of the egg (I like to paint it on with the small brush); place a tissue paper circle over the top of the opening of the egg allowing equal amounts of tissue paper to extend around the opening.
 Gently smooth down the tissue paper onto the glue and pat to adhere.
 Set aside to fully dry.